elxl/DLAV_group4/README.md

 │   best_mask_28_04.pt
 │   client.py
 │   detector.py
+│   report.pdf
 │
 └───yolov5-deepsort

 ```
+### Report
+`report.pdf`: This PDF documents the discussion on methodology used in the milestones, and the challenges we overcame.

 ### YOLOv5 + deepsort files
 *These files are used in milestones 2 and 3.*